Engineering Management in 2025: How to Navigate Your Path to Leadership Success

 Project Management:

-Engineering managers in project management coordinate and oversee projects within their specific disciplines, handling everything from planning and execution to closing.
+Engineering managers in project management coordinate and oversee projects within their specific disciplines, handling everything from planning and execution to closing of the project.
 They manage teams and ensure projects align with business objectives.
 Obtaining certifications like the PMP can further enhance an engineering manager's ability to successfully deliver projects.

 Job boards also feature a variety of other specializations.
 For instance, in 2023 there were 8,501 openings for electrical engineering managers, 7,608 posts for civil engineering managers, and 2,627 posts for mechanical engineering managers.³